What is Biting His Tail?

 Fleas, ticks and mites can cause great irritation and discomfort.
 Many dogs and cats are also allergic to the flea’s saliva, which causes the animal to experience severe itching.

 Tapeworms and roundworms can cause your dog’s anus to be irritated.
 Tapeworms can be transmitted by a flea bite or by the dog ingesting a flea, which is carrying tapeworm eggs.
-Roundworms are more common in puppies.
-Roundworms can be transmitted to humans by contact with contaminated stool or soil.
+Roundworms are more common in puppies, and can be transmitted to humans by contact with contaminated stool.

 Poor hygiene may be making your dog’s anal area itchy.
 The hair around the anus can get matted and have fecal matter (fecal mats).
 This can cause the dog’s skin to get irritated and infected.
 The fecal mats can also attract flies and cause a maggot infestation on your dog.